Published by: Ingrid King. Last Updated on: February 2, 2023 by Crystal Uys

 4. How many boxes?

 The rule of thumb has always been that the number of litter boxes in a home should equal the number of cats, plus one.
 It will depend on the personalities of the cats within a household whether you really need that many boxes, but too many is always better than too few.
 Some cats don’t mind sharing, while others won’t even urinate and defecate in the same box.
-Use the rule as a guideline and adjust according to your individual needs.
+Use the rule as a guideline and adjust it according to your individual needs.

 The choices for different cat litters are becoming overwhelming, and many of the new offerings are developed with the human and not the cat in mind.
 Most cats prefer a soft, sand-like, unscented clumping substrate.